ShweataNHegde/shweata-hegde-blog/content/posts/london-places-visted/index.md

 ---
 author: ["Shweata N. Hegde"]
+title: "Places Visited 2025 | UK Edition"
 date: "2025-12-20"
-title: "Places Visited So Far"
-tags: "London"
+tags: ["London"]
 ---
 I have seen more of London than any other city.
 Cambridge comes close second.
 Here is a dyanmic list of places I Have visited so far in 2025.
 The list includes universities, cafes, stores, etc. Not too common ones like M&S, of course.
 Hopefully, this list grows more in the coming year.